psycopg/psycopg/docs/api/pool.rst

                  the pool.
 The connection is guaranteed to be passed to the *reset()* function in "idle" state (no transaction).
-When leaving the *reset()* function the connection must be left in *idle* state, otherwise is discarded.
+When leaving the *reset()* function the connection must be left in *idle* state, otherwise it is discarded.
    :type reset: `Callable[[Connection], None]`

    :param connection_class: The class of the connections to serve.
 Default: